Canonical Correlation Forests: Discussion

 Rotation forest training requires each tree to search the full set of features and therefore has a training complexity of $\mathrm{O} \left(NLD\left(\log N\right)^2\right)$.
 This is exponentially more expensive in the number of features than RFs and CCFs when $\lambda$ is set to a logarithmic factor of $D$.
-This makes their implementation impractical for datasets with more than a modest number of features, as demonstrated by the \textit{ORL} and \textit{polya} datasets for which we were unable to train a rotation forest, experiencing both memory issues and an impractically long training time.
+This makes their implementation impractical for datasets with more than a modest number of features, as demonstrated by the \textit{ORL} and \textit{polya} datasets for which we were unable to carry out most tests with rotation forests, experiencing both memory issues and an impractically long training time.

+Should one wish to use CCFs with a $\lambda$ that is significantly larger than the suggested default, speeds gains should be achievable by separately generating $M$ projection matrices $\left\{\Phi_m \right\}_{m=1:M}$, each using $\lambda / M$ features, and searching for the optimal split over all generated projections.
+When $K$ is small, such an approach could also be used to increase the size of the set of candidate splits generated and might therefore also be beneficial to performance in some scenarios.
+We leave assessing the effect of this change on predictive performance to future work.